StuPro-TOSCAna/TOSCAna/docs/dev/adr/0019-cloudfoundry-deploymentscripts.md

 # Use python scripts to provide the deployment of CloudFoundry applications

-**User Story:** As a User I want to deploy my application by one-click script.
+**User Story:** As an User, I want to deploy my application by one-click script.
 I want to do as few things as possible manually.

 ## Considered Alternatives

-* Let the user set the deployment stuff manually
+* Let the user set the deployment credentials manually
 * Use Bash scripts
 * Use python scripts